How many Facebook Groups are you in right now? I bet most of you wouldn’t know the exact number. I know I couldn’t.

 Once you’re done the reading, you’ll have everything you need to get your group not only up and running, but thriving, too!

-Why You Should Create Facebook Groups for Your Business
+Benefits of Facebook Groups for Business

 Facebook groups are extremely valuable in general, but they can have a huge impact when used in your marketing strategy.
 Businesses who center a group around their brand — whether it’s part of a subscription service or not — can build a community around it.

 This makes your brand and products even more valuable to the customers.
 And what’s better than getting a group of people together who love you and your products?

-Think about the digital sales funnel: you don’t just want people to purchase once and that’s it; you want to move them through loyalty and to advocacy.
-A Facebook group can help you do that.
+Think about the digital sales funnel: you don’t just want people to purchase once, and that’s it.
+You want to move them through loyalty to advocacy.

 Facebook Page vs. Groups: What’s the Difference?